jrenaud90/TidalPy/Documentation/RadialSolver_x/build_inputs.md

 print(solution.k, solution.h, solution.l)
 ```

+The liquid layer above has zero static shear modulus and an elastic shear rheology, which gives it exactly zero complex shear modulus.

-Layer sizes are given by exactly one of:
+Layer sizes are given by one of:

 | Argument | Meaning |
 |---|---|